Wyko/essential_deathworlders/content/books/good-training-champions-pt-ii/4-first-ring.md

 Fiin wormed a bit in Tyal’s grasp.
 "I don’t wanna cause trouble!
 I could just go somewhere else—"

 "Ssh," he comforted.
 "I’m making a point, don’t worry."
 Tyal curled up protectively and pulled Fiin tightly to himself.
 He then spoke a little louder than necessary to ensure everyone would hear.
 "We protect our own.
 Remember that, y’hear?
 That’s your most important lesson about being Clan.
-And if these wimps won’t have you…we will.
+And if these wimps won’t have you... we will.
 You already proved your bravery and willpower to us and they *have not.* The rest is just formalities, understand?"

 Fiin nodded, wide-eyed.